DavaughnHoots/energy-audit-store/energy-audit-vault/frontend/components/dashboard2/ChartSection.md

 ## Implementation Details

-### Room-Based Visualization
+### User-Friendly Energy Visualization

+The component offers several features to make energy consumption data more intuitive and actionable:

+1. **Room-Based Visualization**:
-The component uses the `auditData` prop along with the existing `consumption` data to generate room-based energy consumption visualizations.
-This is accomplished through:
+   - Uses the `auditData` prop with the `transformConsumptionToRoomBased` utility

-1. Maintaining a state variable `showRoomBased` that toggles between abstract and room-based views
+   - Maintains a `showRoomBased` state to toggle between abstract and room-based views
-2. Using the `transformConsumptionToRoomBased` utility to convert abstract consumption data to room-based data
-3. Applying room-specific colors to each bar in the chart when in room-based mode
+   - Applies room-specific colors to each bar in the chart

+2. **Time Period Normalization**:
+   - Uses a `showMonthly` state to toggle between monthly and annual views
+   - Divides annual values by 12 for monthly view to show more relatable numbers
+   - Updates axis labels and tooltips to indicate the appropriate time period unit

+3. **Unit Conversion**:
+   - Automatically converts large energy values (>1000 kWh) to MWh
+   - Uses the `formatEnergyValue` function to apply the appropriate unit based on value size
+   - Simplifies large numbers to make them more comprehensible (e.g., "1.5 MWh" instead of "1500 kWh")

+4. **Contextual Tooltips**:
-4. Providing detailed tooltips that explain what each room category includes
+   - Provides room descriptions that explain what each category includes
+   - Adds relatable real-world comparisons based on the energy consumption value
+   - Adjusts comparisons depending on whether viewing monthly or annual data

 ### Color Coding